Life Conference 2024

 • process harmonisation and simplification

-Speakers: Louise Pattullo and Stephanie Lord, EY, Jonathan Peat, The Phoenix Group, and Eithne McManus
+Speakers: Louise Pattullo and Stephanie Lord, EY, Jonathan Peat, The Phoenix Group, Eithne McManus, Royal London, and Jeremy Gillman, M&G

 Workshop G4 11:20 - 12:05 Growth mindset and the link with the IFoA’s new approach to CPD Read more